Changing Your Software Development Partner? A Step-by-Step Guide

 In another scenario, a leading international hotel chain switched from an Indian-based software agency to Accedia.
 The key factors were our location in Europe and specific consultancy skills.
 Although the previous partner was involved later in the process, we ensured thorough knowledge and data transfer.
 Our focus was on deeply understanding the client’s business, requirements, and expectations of working with a European firm.
 The move was successful, with the hotel chain entrusting us with additional projects, including system migrations to different cloud providers.

 At Accedia, we’ve seen how a well-planned transition can accelerate progress - improving performance, collaboration, and long-term results.
-If you’re planning a switch in 2026, our team is ready to help you turn it into an advantage.
+If you’re planning a switch, our team is ready to help you turn it into an advantage.

 FAQ